Discover Hidden Corners & Highlights as We Circle This Nordic Realm of Fire & Ice

 though today's city dates to the late 18th century when it developed as a trading town.

 Our Expedition Leader meets you at our hotel this morning, although many guests prefer to arrive a day early, to rest up or explore more of Reykjavik and the Golden Circle on their own.
 At 11 am, we depart for a half-day regional tour, accompanied also by a local guide.
 Following the coastline, we stop for a traditional crayfish lunch in the small town of Stokkseyri, founded in 900 AD by Viking settlers and known for its broad seashores and breaking waves.
 Continuing westward along the Reykjanes Peninsula, traverse fields of jagged black lava as we learn about Iceland’s dramatic geology in the very rift zone where the tectonic plates of North America and Eurasia meet.
 In the Krisuvik geothermal area, a guided walk reveals bubbling mud pools and sulfuric steam rising from the ground.
-We also visit the Fakasel Icelandic Horse Park to meet and learn about this special breed on a behind-the-scenes tour of the barn and equestrian facility.
+We also visit a local Icelandic horse park to meet and learn about this special breed on a behind-the-scenes tour of the barn and equestrian facility.
 Our loop drive is complete as we return to Reykjavik.
 Dinner this evening features Icelandic specialties at a charming local restaurant, built as a ship owner’s house in 1834.

 Day 2: Exploring the Westfjords